 I am a Settler on this Land.

 As a Settler, I am deeply grateful that I am able to live here and be blessed by the beauty and bounty, even though I am simultaneously fully aware that the Indigenous Peoples of this Land are suffering due to marginalization, institutionalized racism and segregation as part of Colonization.
-And so I gratefully and humbly acknowledge the traditional territories of the Blackfoot and the people of the Treaty 7 region in Southern Alberta, which include the Siksika, the Piikuni, the Kainai, the Tsuut’ina, and the Stoney Nakoda First Nations.
+And so I gratefully and humbly acknowledge the traditional territories of the Blackfoot Confederacy and the People of the Treaty 7 Region in Southern Alberta, which include the Siksika, the Piikuni, the Kainai, the Tsuut’ina, and the Stoney Nakoda First Nations.